James Music Studio

 Q: Can you teach me jazz?

-A: Sure, but it will be method-based with a solid theory foundation.
-Jazz is not free form--it's highly structured.
+A: Yes, but it will be method-based with a solid theory foundation.
+Jazz is not free form; it is highly structured.

 Q: Can I learn to play in a short time?

 A: Absolutely not!
 Music is a language and playing an instrument is a physical skill.
-You wouldn't expect to be proficient in German or ballet after just one year of study.
+You wouldn't expect to be proficient in German or ballet after just one year of study, would you?

-A: Yes, but in my experience, working adults often discover they can't find practice time.
+A: Yes, such as Hiroko shown at left.
+However, working adults often discover they can't find practice time.
 Studies show it's also harder to learn music if one hasn't had a foundation during childhood.
 I ask prospective adult students to seriously weigh these two factors before beginning lessons.
 It may spare you disappointment down the road.

 A: Sure--please do!